-If you become aware of an activity that clashes with the time you booked for your tests, you can go back into the online registration system to change your bookings.
-Please note that your choice of test times may become restricted as test times get fully booked.
+If you become aware of something that clashes with the time you have booked for your tests, you can go back into the online registration system to change your bookings.
+Please note that your choice of test times may become limited as test times get fully booked.

 If you are unable to attend your test due to circumstances beyond your control, including medical emergencies, you must contact the ELPA team (email@example.com) within one week from your test date.